Kate Baldwin (1865-1907)

 Home Industries Committee.

 Home Industries Committee.
-[1906]
+[1906] James Cowan, Official Record, p.67.

 A mark of respect for her too early death

 Such was the respect in which she was held that Christchurch schools flew their flags at half-mast, and Christchurch East pupils were sent home for half a day.
 The Press mourned the loss of a staunch comrade, a genial companion, a wise and womanly friend … a loving, just and considerate mistress whose too early death has caused … heartfelt grief4.
-Miss Baldwin is buried in Sydenham Cemetery, along with her father and other family members.
+Kate Baldwin is buried in Sydenham Cemetery, along with her parents and other family members.

 Footnotes